Do you have adventurous taste buds? Do you like to try new things? I love trying new foods and recipes.

 - 1 tablespoon lemon juice

 - ⅓ cup half and half

 - ⅔ cup flour

 - In a small bowl mix strawberries, water, sugar, and lemon juice until strawberries are well coated.

 - Divide among four ramekins on a baking dish.

 - In a separate bowl mix egg, 2 tablespoon sugar, and half & half.

 - Add flour and baking soda and stir until just combined-do not over mix.

 - Add flour mixture on top of strawberries.

-- Sprinkle with remaining tbsp sugar.
+- Sprinkle with remaining tablespoon sugar.